 The needs of other occupations will have been identified during the planning stage for the job and incorporated into the POW.
 The candidate will be able to identify these needs from the POW and will be able to make other occupations aware that the asbestos works are being undertaken and access to certain areas will be restricted.
 This will be communicated to other trades and teams by one or more of the following communication methods

-- 1. Site induction:
+- 1. Site induction,

-- 2. Tool box talks;
+- 2. Tool box talks,

-- 3. Plans of work:
+- 3. Plans of work,

 - 4. Prior notification.

-7.6 Describe how to maintain the control measures, tools and equipment used to strip and remove licensed asbestos.
+- 7.9 Describe how to maintain the specified hand tools, portable power tools, ancillary equipment and control measures used to remove licensed asbestos.

-The candidate ils able to describe how to maintain the following:
+The learner is able to describe how to maintain the following: